datastax/graph-examples/northwind/README.md

 View the live schema visualization <a href="https://s3.amazonaws.com/datastax-graph-schema-viewer/index.html#/?schema=northwind.json" target="_blank">here</a>
 [![datamodel screenshot](datamodel-screenshot.png)](https://s3.amazonaws.com/datastax-graph-schema-viewer/index.html#/?schema=northwind.json)<br/>

+## Create the schema

+Included is a `schema.groovy` file.
+You can create your graph in Studio and copy and paste the schema statements to run there.
+Alternately, the statements can be run from the gremlin console.

 ## Example loading

 If you load the Kryo file from within the northwind directory, you don't need to specify the path.
 It will